 Brickworks is a "relevant employer" and reports annually under the Workplace Gender Equality Act (WGEA).
-Brickworks has also lodged its 2021-2022 Workplace Gender Equality report with the Workplace Gender Equality Agency, which is compliant with the Workplace Gender Equality Act 2012 (Act) and can be viewed in the Investor and Reports section of the Company's website: www.brickworks.com.au.
-It contains the Group's most recent Gender Equality Indicators as at 31 March 2022.
+Brickworks has also lodged its 2022-2023 Workplace Gender Equality report with the Workplace Gender Equality Agency, which is compliant with the Workplace Gender Equality Act 2012 (Act) and can be viewed in the Reports section of the Company's investor website: investors.brickworks.com.au.
+It contains the Group's most recent Gender Equality Indicators as at 31 March 2023.